Pharmacokinetics of progesterone: Absorption, bioavailability, and levels

 When oral progesterone is used at typical clinical dosages, only very low levels of progesterone are measured using reliable methods.
 Following single doses of oral progesterone, peak levels of progesterone of 1.5 to 2.4 ng/mL with 100 mg and 2.8 to 4.7 ng/mL with 200 mg have been measured using LC–MS, liquid chromatography–tandem mass spectrometry (LC–MS/MS), and IA with adequate CS.
 In one such study, although peak levels of progesterone were 2.2 ng/mL after a single 100 mg dose of oral progesterone, levels of progesterone remained significantly elevated for less than about 4 hours, and the average progesterone levels over a period of 24 hours were only 0.14 ng/mL.
 For comparison, normal progesterone levels during the luteal phase of the menstrual cycle with LC–MS/MS are 6.7 to 22.2 ng/mL.
 When IA alone has been used to measure progesterone levels with oral progesterone, far higher peak levels of 6.5 to 10.2 ng/mL, 13.8 to 19.9 ng/mL, and 32.3 to 49.8 ng/mL have been observed after single 100, 200, and 300 mg doses, respectively.
 One IA-based study even reported maximal progesterone levels of 16 to 626 ng/mL (mean 247 ng/mL) with a single 300 mg dose of oral progesterone.

-When oral progesterone is taken with food instead of fasted, peak and overall levels of progesterone are significantly higher.
+When oral progesterone is taken with food instead of fast, peak and overall levels of progesterone are significantly higher.
 A study using LC-MS/MS found that when 100 mg oral progesterone was taken within 30 minutes of starting a high-fat meal, peak levels of progesterone were 2.6-fold higher and area-under-the-curve levels were 1.8-fold higher when compared to taking it in a fasted state.
 In another study, peak levels of progesterone were increased by 5-fold and area-under-the-curve levels by 2-fold when 200 mg oral progesterone was taken with food.
 However, this study used the unreliable method of IA to quantify progesterone levels.
 Although the bioavailability of oral progesterone is increased if it is taken with food, its overall bioavailability is still low, even if measured using IA.
 It has been suggested that the improvement in progesterone levels when oral progesterone is taken with food may be due to enhanced lymphatic absorption, allowing oral progesterone to partially bypass first-pass metabolism.